jessfraz/cni-benchmarks/README.md

 **Setup**

-Before testing the cilium and calico plugins you will want to run:
+Before testing the cilium, calico, and weave plugins you will want to run the following command which will start etcd, calico, cilium, and weave containers:

 ```
-$ make run-calico run-cilium
+$ make run-containers
 ```

 **Running the benchmarks**